How To Save Money on All Your Monthly Expenses and Bills

 To avoid this mess altogether, make sure you can track where every penny is coming and going.
 This sounds tedious, but it pays off big-time to know when bills will be automatically debited from your account or when your spouse is planning to buy that brand-new TV.

 Though credit cards are inarguably useful, they’re also a pain point for many American households.
-In a November 2018 GOBankingRates survey, nearly 33 percent of respondents said they wanted to get rid of credit card debt the most compared to other forms of debt.
-And this is understandable — credit cards typically come attached with high interest rates, and the average balance per credit card user was $5,543 in the second quarter of 2018.
+And this is understandable — credit cards typically come attached with high interest rates, and the average balance per credit card user was $5,315 in 2020, according to Experian.

 Luckily, there are a number of ways to ensure your credit cards aren’t carrying a balance, such as eliminating those annoying little fees that add up over time.